-- 2. Complete the course, Introduction to Doctoral Research (700), or the appropriate approved substitute.
-The Graduate School Office shall not waive under any circumstances the requirement that the student complete "Introduction to Doctoral Research" or one of the approved doctoral research-oriented substitute courses. - 3.
-At least 17 days before the end of the quarter in which the student plans to graduate, three copies of the approved written report of the practicum shall be filed in the Graduate School Office.
-The three copies will be bound.
-The original copy will be placed in the library, one copy will be delivered to the major advisor, and one copy will be sent to the student.
-A microfilming, binding and mailing fee will be charged.
+2. Complete the course, Introduction to Doctoral Research (700), or the appropriate approved substitute.
+The Graduate School Office shall not waive under any circumstances the requirement that the student complete "Introduction to Doctoral Research" or one of the approved doctoral research-oriented substitute courses.

+3. At least 17 days before the end of the quarter in which the student plans to graduate, the original and three copies of the approved written report of the practicum shall be filed in the Graduate School Office.
+The four copies will be bound.
+The original and one copy become the property of the University and will be filed in the University Library.
+One copy will be delivered to the major advisor, and one copy will be sent to the student.
+A binding and mailing fee will be charged.
+The student must provide a 150 word abstract with each copy of the written report of the practicum.
+An extra copy shall be filed in the Graduate School Office.